BellHermitage/suzunaan.org/content/posts/making_websites/index.en.md

-Everything should collapse to a single row of content, but to collapse (or "wrap") we need to provide breakpoints and use flow layouts like flexbox or grid, so now we are dealing with grid's `repeat(fit-content, weird minmax incantation)`.
+Everything should collapse to a single row of content, but to collapse (or "wrap") we need to provide breakpoints and use flow layouts like flexbox or grid, so now we are dealing with grid's `repeat(auto-fit, weird minmax incantation)`.
 Basically it's about juggling with browser support, readability, accessibility and maintainable CSS, which is not fun.

-The other problem is accessibility: almost every resource on HTML and CSS ignore ARIA and a11y, in fact we're not even sure when we should do `<li aria-role="menu">`.
+The other problem is accessibility: almost every resource on HTML and CSS ignore ARIA and a11y: it's not obvious at all why one would type `<ul role="list">`.
+Did you know that putting a `class` to a list style disables Voiceover on Safari?
+To get it back we need to specify the role of list again.

+{{< callout title="Hi, I'm a callout!" aria-label="Example of a callout." >}}
+  I'm not as reasonable as the sidenote, which is why my title is bigger and bolder!

+  A callout (or "call to action") wants to get the user's attention to make them do some action.
+  We use callouts for the Web Environment Integrity warning and such.
+{{< /callout >}}